RJ-DP/keywords/README.md

 Security: Direct control over hardware resources can enhance security by reducing the attack surface.

 Complexity: Managing bare metal systems requires in-depth technical expertise and can be more time-consuming compared to managed services.

-Common Use Cases:

-High-Performance Computing (HPC): Scientific simulations, data analysis, and machine learning often benefit from the raw power and flexibility of bare metal systems.

-Real-time Applications: Systems that require low latency and deterministic performance, such as financial trading platforms or industrial control systems.

-Dedicated Servers: Organizations that need full control over their server environment for specific workloads or compliance requirements.
 ____________________________________________________________________________________________________________________________________________________________________________________________________________________

 COMPLEX INSTRCTION SET COMPUTER (CISC)